Major in Linguistics

 Language Requirement

-- Majors must have competence in at least one language other than English.
+- Majors must have competence in at least one language other than English as part of their understanding of linguistics and its study.

-- Majors may petition to be exempted from the language requirement if they have grown up speaking a language other than English, can use it for everyday purposes, and for linguistic analysis.
-Please submit a personal statement and any relevant supporting documentation to the Director of Undergraduate Studies.
+- Majors may petition to be exempted from the language requirement if they have grown up speaking a language other than English and can use it for everyday purposes and linguistic analysis; students should submit such a petition (personal statement and any relevant supporting documentation) as soon as possible and no later than the end of Autumn Quarter of senior year to the Director of Undergraduate Studies.

-- Language course units do not count towards the major.
+- Language courses do not count toward the 60 required units for the major.

 Course Planning Guide